luchete80/WeldFormFEM/README.md

 # WeldFormFEM
 Updated Lagrangian Explicit Finite Element Method (FEM) CPU/GPU based solver.
 The idea is to work pure lagrangian with rezoning (adaptive mesh refinement) first and later to include also coupled eulerian ALE formulations.
+WeldFormFEM works both on Ubuntu and Windows. you can select to build it to CPU and GPU only jy changing some CMAKE var.

+##How to build

 CUDACXX=/usr/local/cuda-12.3/bin/nvcc cmake ../WeldFormFEM -DBUILD_GPU=ON